Lessons and Chamber Music

 MUS 232 traces the development of Western art music from 1750 to 1900.
 Through listening, reading, and score analysis, we will study a broad range of composers and genres, Classical and Romantic aesthetics, and connections between music and political, philosophical, social, and cultural developments of the period.
 Composers include Haydn, Mozart, Beethoven, Schubert, Robert Schumann, Clara Schumann, Fanny Mendelssohn Hensel, Berlioz, Chopin, Liszt, Verdi, Wagner, Brahms, Tchaikovsky, Mahler, and others.
 Some of the topics we will discuss include the changing role of composers in society, music's relationship to the other arts, challenges faced by female composers, controversies surrounding music and meaning, the interaction of music and drama in opera, and musical nationalism. [ more ]

-Catalog detailsMUS 233(F) LEC Music in History III: Musics of the Twentieth Century
+Catalog detailsMUS 233(F) LEC Music in History III: Art Music Since 1900

 Taught by: W. Anthony Sheppard